shraiwi/project-tracer/data/ideas.md

 - Use 14430 LiFePO4 Batteries for the power source.
 Their voltage range is well within what the ESP32 can handle (3.6V-2.5V), and they have capacities of around 400mAh, which should let the ESP32 run for 2 days, approximately.
 - ~~Dilemma!
 How can you get keys off of the device?!
 I was thinking of using NFC, but then i realized that's not very cross-platform compatible.
 WiFi is very power consuming.
 Maybe bluetooth?~~ WiFi was surprisingly easy to implement!
 - ~~Thinking of using setInterval() instead of requestAnimationFrame() for the website to enforce a strict 30FPS data transfer because not all displays are 60Hz.~~
-- Setup via softap is now a thing
+- Setup via SoftAP is now a thing
+- Case IDs are defined as a base32 string encoding a 4-byte randomly-generated number with its trailing "=" removed (ex. `abc123`).
+Although they are case-insensitive, they should be displayed as lowercase-only so that it's easier for the user to type.